georgeflanagin/parsec4/README.md

 In this skeletal, imperative grammar, the request consists of:

 - verb -- one of a small number of commands.
-- subject -- something you want to operate on.
+- subject -- something you want to inquire about.
 - location -- a workstation or a list of workstations that you are inquiring about.

 Of course, if the verb is `exit`, then the rest of those terms might well be irrelevant, and if `help` is the command, then there might be a topic (subject?) but location no longer makes sense.

-At the highest level, we might consider that we have:
+At the highest level we have:

 ```python
 language = show_command ^ help_command ^ status_command ^ exit